YetOpen/certbot-zimbra/README.md

 ## Notes on zimbraReverseProxyMailMode

-Letsencrypt by default tries to verify a domain using http, so the script should work fine if [zimbraReverseProxyMailMode](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect) is set to http, both, redirect or mixed.
+Let's Encrypt by default tries to verify a domain using http, so the script should work fine if [zimbraReverseProxyMailMode](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect) is set to http, both, redirect or mixed.
 It won't work if set to https only.
 This is due to Certbot deprecating the tls-sni-01 authentication method and switching to HTTP-01. https://letsencrypt.org/docs/challenge-types/

 ## Limitations